Aligned-Design/aligned_postd_1125/docs/ARCHITECTURE.md

 ## System Overview

-The Aligned-20AI design system is a cohesive, scalable framework for building beautiful, functional interfaces.
+The POSTD design system is a cohesive, scalable framework for building beautiful, functional interfaces.
 It provides:

 - **Design Tokens:** CSS variables for colors, spacing, shadows, typography
 - **Components:** Pre-built React components for landing pages and dashboards